mehuaniket/lyricsar/ideastruct.md

 [+]for now,i think that is only one pretty function that necessary.

 [+]function take url as argument and provide html data on the request.

+[+]now time to add class that process string in way we want!

+[+]now ,now i only add makeHTML function that process the html_doc and give pure string.

+[+]i also add processTITLE function that process the title of string and make it simple that can increase chance of effective result.
+[+]implement main module name lyricsar.py properly [+]now try to solve problem with pagegetter class that seems not working